 OR use a nifty plug timer to start your slow cooker off in the middle of the night.

-- In bread rolls, or as sandwiches, add some apple sauce and pour over extra gravy.
+- In bread rolls, or as pulled pork sandwiches – add some apple sauce and pour over extra gravy.

-- As a taco filling or tortilla wraps, lime, avocado, sour cream/yoghurt and cheese (like Pork Carnitas).
+- Pulled pork tacos or tortilla wraps, lime, avocado, sour cream/yoghurt and cheese (like Pork Carnitas).

-- American-style with homemade potato wedges, baked beans and coleslaw.
+- American-style with homemade potato wedges (or chips), baked beans and coleslaw.

 - Those following a low carb diet you could also serve on salad, or on top of scrambled or fried eggs as a protein packed breakfast.